Find Tech Schools

 Geographic Diversity

-Modeling, Virtual Environments and Simulation appeals to people across the globe.
-About 12.2% of those with this major are international students.
+Students from other countries are interested in Modeling, Virtual Environments and Simulation, too.
+About 12.0% of those with this major are international students.

 Salaries According to BLS

-Modeling, Virtual Environments and Simulation majors often go into careers where salaries can range from $78,230 to $108,080 (25th to 75th percentile).
+Average salaries range from $78,230 to $108,080 (25th to 75th percentile) for careers related to modeling, virtual environments and simulation.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.